nishanthsudhaharan29/Real-Time-Data-Streaming-using-Apache-Kafka/README.md

-## Real-Time Data Streaming with Apache Airflow, Apache Kafka, and Apache Spark
+## Real-Time Data Streaming with Apache Kafka, Apache Spark, Airflow, and Cassandra
 ![System Architecture](./Architecture.PNG)

-# Real-Time User Data Streaming Pipeline with Kafka, Spark, Cassandra & Airflow

 This project demonstrates the implementation of a **real-time data streaming pipeline** using **Apache Kafka, Apache Spark, Apache Airflow, Cassandra, Docker, and Schema Registry**.
 It fetches live user data from an external API, processes it in real-time, and stores it in **Cassandra** for analytical and operational use.
 The solution follows a fully containerized architecture built using **Docker Compose**.